grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Easy my pretty lady," Percy whispered to her boat.

-Hemi watched Gregory's work on the trim.
+Hemi monitored Gregory's work on the trim.
 When he was satisfied, he got them moving slowly and silently out into the deep ocean.
 "Creep speed -- three knots Owen.
 You can steer us away from the seamount wall now."

 They slunk away from the depot through the pitch deep.
 The depth-under-keel gauge rapidly climbed until it pegged itself on the 'bottomless' pin.